Lower School Curriculum

 Reading is one of the keys to success in school and life.
 The homeroom teacher focuses on the reading level of each student to build a reading program that will challenge them appropriately and excite them to become life-long readers.
 We use a variety of means to learn what kinds of books will interest each child and at what level is just right.
 Through both conversation and the choices students make in their free reading to regular assessments around fluency, expression and comprehension will help us fine-tune the kinds of literature that will stretch each child’s mind.
 Students are exposed to fiction, non-fiction and poetry and a range of genres and authors.
 In addition, we teach the basic academic skills about character, setting and plot.
 Improving comprehension, learning how to summarize, inferring meaning, decoding unfamiliar words and making personal, global and text connections help to create a firm base for future growth and development of each child’s reading foundation.

 Instruction is designed to meet students at their skill levels and to raise their abilities and confidence as readers.
 There is a focus on developing critical-thinking skills, such as drawing conclusions from a text and making predictions.
 In addition, students are taught and encouraged to make connections to their reading in a variety of ways, which helps them to internalize the deeper meaning of the text.
 Independent reading is a critical component to being a successful reader, and this is heavily emphasized.
-As students progress through the Grade 5 program, they become comfortable and adept at thinking, speaking and writing about what they read.
+As students progress through the fifth grade program, they become comfortable and adept at thinking, speaking and writing about what they read.

 Second grade science is a time for exploration and creativity.
 Students study innovation; they create their own inventions and they assemble and program robots.
 Robotics features strongly in the second grade science curriculum.
 Within the biological sciences, second grade students raise Monarch butterflies in early spring.

 In second grade, the curriculum focuses more on map skills, landforms and explorers.
 Students work to a greater extent developing the idea of citizenship.
 There are a number of social studies project in second grade including a research project related to Hawaii, a geography project related to rainforests and a habitat project related to penguins.
-Across grade levels, students are given opportunities, in age-appropriate ways, to engage in higher-level thinking, to problem solve, to negotiate and to develop understandings related to facts versus opinions.
-A strong emphasis is placed on the ideas of citizenship, community and respect.

 Child development tells us that children at this stage in their growth are beginning to understand that they are not just an individual in this world but a contributing member of a group of people.
 Parallel plan continues, but it is less and less a part of what they are naturally inclined towards.
 There are myriad lessons learned as children become cognizant of and a valuable member of partnerships and group work.
 This is why the theme of third grade social studies focuses on Community.
 What role do people play?
 What role should each member play?
 What examples exist in our school and local regions?
 Beyond our localities, the third grade will learn about the fifty states as well where we are in the global community.

-The theme of the fourth grade Social Studies program is the State of New York.
-From the first inhabitants, explorers and slave trade to the Revolutionary War, Founders, local and state government structures and immigration, students become well-informed historians about our regional history.
+The theme of the fourth grade social studies program is the State of New York.
+From the first inhabitants, explorers and slave trade to the Revolutionary War, founders, local and state government structures, and immigration, students become well-informed historians about our regional history.

 The fifth grade social studies curriculum focuses on the study of people from around the world, beginning with the emergence of mankind and continuing through to ancient China.
 Traditional skill building through note-taking, research, debating, writing and reading are core elements to our history program.

-How we speak and listen to each other is a natural connection to our Social Studies theme and is an important part of child development at this age.
+How we speak and listen to each other is a natural connection to our social studies theme and is an important part of child development at this age.
 There are many opportunities to speak in third grade in pairs, groups, with one’s homeroom teacher and in public forums.
 Presenting information in a clear manner with good eye contact and a loud voice are skills we reinforce.
 As a considerate member of a community knowing how to share, listen and brainstorm effectively students learn how to work as a team to solve problems and create solutions.

-Speaking and listening are woven into many areas of the curriculum throughout the year, especially in their partnership work in literacy, math, and social studies as they strive to develop skills related to attentive listening, collaborative communication and clear presentation of ideas.
+Speaking and listening are woven into many areas of the curriculum throughout the year, especially in their partnership work in literacy, math, and social studies as students strive to develop skills related to attentive listening, collaborative communication and clear presentation of ideas.

 It takes a combination of skills to achieve academic success.
 These skills are practiced as students work on various projects throughout the year.
 The skills are organization, time management, prioritization, concentration, and motivation.